 Cycling is one of the best exercises for seniors.
 It can promote blood circulation, maintain or improve cardiovascular health, and is one of the forms of cardio that will put the least stress on your joints.
 However, if you’ve been cycling at a high level all your life, you will have to slow down as you get older.
-You might feel as though you’re still fine but going too hard at this moment could cause injuries.
+You might feel as though you’re still fine but going too hard at this moment could cause injuries that could even lead you to find somewhere like a walk-in clinic in San Francisco in order to get seen and treated for them.
 You also have to know how to monitor your overall health so you can avoid incidents.
 Let’s take a look at a few essential health tips for ageing cyclists.

 Pay Very Special Attention to Heart Health

 As you get older, you will need to pay close attention to your heart rates when you’re doing any form of intense exercise.
 You also have to look out for symptoms of heart disorders.
 One of the most common heart issues for cyclists is arrhythmias and there are warning signs that will show you if you might be suffering from it.
 If you get lightheaded when riding, or you have blacked out once, then this is one of the biggest signs that something is wrong.
 Other things to watch out for include unexplained fatigue, shortness of breath, chest pain, or a drop in heart rate while riding.